 Through the Entrance

+Scene: The maid awaits.
 Horst followed the maid and Matthew and Tell get caught in a trap.
-From every corner soldiers appearing on their horses and they closes the gate.
+From every corner soldiers appear on their horses and they closes the gate.

-Below all the rooms in the lower ruin.
-The place Horst pushes his soldiers off the edge to follow Tell
+Scene: all the rooms in the lower ruin (photo above).
+The place Horst pushed his soldiers off the edge and demanded them to follow Tell.

 The smashing of the door

-Next morning the soldiers are coming back with a battering ram.
-Thta means no good because the castle is all surrounded by cliffs.
+Scene: Next morning the soldiers are coming back with a battering ram.
+Location: The internal second gate of Boulbon

 Above you see the parts of the wall at the left side